stineb/personal_website/content/mind/_index.md

 ... is a serios challenge (German for *Not seeing the wood for the trees*).
 Our research will find new solutions with a new generation of models and statistical approaches to keep the overview and distill the fundamental mechanisms.

 Forest inventories and other (typically individual-based) forest datasets hold an enormous amount of information.
 However, the connection from observable quantities to insights into tree-level processes and how these affect forest dynamics is difficult to make when relying on common statistical approaches.
 A new generation of Vegetation Demography Models connect a mechanistic resolution of photosynthesis, respiration, growth, and resource limitations with explicit age-structured forest dynamics.
 This opens new possibilities for combining data with our process-understanding in a Bayesian statistical approach - an opportunity that MIND will make use of.

+For this research, we will use the LM3-PPA Vegetation Demography Model, in collaboration with [Dr. Ensheng Weng (NASA GISS)](https://www.giss.nasa.gov/staff/eweng.html).